 Sustainable agreements are important because it creates peace and quiet for children and parents when everyone knows what applies.
 After some time with a new agreement, things usually fall into place.
 You might make minor adjustments to make everyone feel comfortable.
 It provides predictability and both children and parents can focus on other things like, extracurricular activities, friends and other fun stuff.

 In general, it is good to agree on the following:

-Whether custody of the child is to be joint or whether one parent is to be the sole guardian.
-In most cases, custody of the children is joint.
-In short, this means that the parents make important decisions about the child together.
-That includes deciding on the child’s name, population registration, non-routine medical care, passports and school choice.
+Should custody of the child be joint or sole custody?
+In Sweden joint custody is most common, both parents are guardians and make decisions about the child together.
+That includes deciding on the child’s name, population registration, non-routine medical care, passport and what school the child will attend.
 Both parents have the right to receive information about the child from school and medical care, for example.
 Read more about custody here.

 The child’s living arrangements or visitation

 How will the child live and with whom?
 It can be alternate living if the parents live close by, have a stable cooperation and it works for the child to live in two homes.
 It can also be a matter of visitation if the homes are far apart or there are other reasons for the child to live with one parent and meet their other parents shorter.
 For example, over weekends and holidays.
 It is also good to agree on when, where and how changes should take place between the parents.
 Who takes vab (care of sick child) and so on.

 The child’s right to vacation and holiday time with each parent

 Many children spend every other holiday with each parent.
 For some children the parents have decide on a fixed schedule for the holidays: winter holidays with parent 1 and Easter holidays with parent 2.
 Summer holidays are divided correspondingly alternately.